CXwudi/My-Next-Gen-Dream-PC-Builde-Guide/README.md

    2. turn off the power supply
    3. connect it
    4. connect myself with a anti-static strap to the power supply
-2. Take out the MoBo and put it on top of the MB box
+2. Take out the MoBo and put it on top of the MoBo box
    - reason: box provide anti-static work surface
 3. Install CPU
    - lift up the MoBo lever